janikvonrotz/janikvonrotz.ch/content/post/2014-03-06-lets-get-weird-website-of-the-day.md

   - interwebz
   - shit
 ---
-This is definitly the best website on the internet right now: <a href="https://www.lingscars.com">https://www.lingscars.com</a>
+This is definitely the best website on the internet right now: <a href="https://www.lingscars.com">https://www.lingscars.com</a>